 How CAs can stay ahead of the digital curve

-In an increasingly digital world, Eleanor O'Neill takes a look at how CAs can stay ahead of the curve.
+Ahead of Digital Learning Day 2018 (22 February) Eleanor O'Neill takes a look at how CAs can stay ahead of the digital curve.

-Technology and business are becoming more intrinsically integrated year on year with customer interactions going online, data and records being stored in cloud farms and artificial intelligence systems writing company reports.
+Technology and business are becoming more intrinsically integrated year on year with customer interactions going online, big data in the cloud and artificial intelligence systems writing company reports.

 Jonathan Tate, UK and EMEA Technology Consulting Leader at PwC, has said: "Everyone from marketing to operations to back office functions is desperate to embrace the digital revolution.

 "With competition only increasing, developing the right strategies to stay afloat is essential.
 Industry should be working to attract top talent, whilst also looking to re-skill their existing workforce.